RobertEkberg/robertekberg.github.io/about.md

 I'm Robert,
 I'm Dyslexic.

-I'm advocating for accessibility because the ability to access benefits everyone.
+I have worked as a web analyst before.
+Where i collected, analyzed and took actions on insights i found in the data.
+My focus was mainly on implementation of tracking code on websites.
+Now, im currently studying mainframe and COBOL.

-I'm also a web analyst living in sweden, i have been working with analytics for about 4 years.
-I love combine my creative and analytical skills.
-That's why i also later chose to study UX.
+I love to explore and learn new things thats why i have certificates and education in many areas, like Analytics, UX and Mainframe.

-I will use this blog to create content about analytics and implementation on the web.
-I will also use it for documentation of what i learn.
+This blog will be used for creating content about analytics, ux and mainframe.
+I will use if for documentation of what i learn.

 If you have a question, just send me an e-mail.